Process Optimisation from Prepress to Press

-The Sächsische Institut für die Druckindustrie (SID) in Leipzig, Germany has a technology transfer centre for print media and an accredited testing laboratory for printing quality and finishing as well.
+The Sächsische Institut für die Druckindustrie (SID) in Leipzig, Germany has a technology transfer centre for print media and an accredited testing laboratory for printing quality and post press.

 Our experts have the necessary knowledge and many years of experience to successfully guide you to your goal through on-site consulting and support.

-In order to keep four-colour printing stable using process colours, the solid ink densities on the press must be controlled in such a way that a desired, measurable colour value on the printed image is achieved in the end.
+In order to keep four-colour printing stable using process colours, the solid ink densities on the press must be controlled in such a way that in the end the desired, measurable colour value is achieved on the printed image.
 In addition, defined dot gain values must be maintained for screened images and graphics.
 If the dot gain is outside the tolerances, the desired target colour tone will not be reached.

 Together with you, we image and print the four-colour "Process Control" test form.
-The test form is designed in such a way that the ideal colour value and wet densities can be determined for each process colour.
+It is designed in such a way that the ideal colour value and wet densities can be determined for each process colour.
 Furthermore, the machine-specific dot gain curve is documented.

 After the evaluation, the optimal compensation curve for the plate imaging is created and, together with you, incorporated into the workflow.
 Finally, the results are verified by a further press proof.